charlieolsson/previvortales/_posts/2018-09-16-welcome-to-previvor-tales.md

 Unfortunately, it's far more common than you probably think.
 I recently read that about 1 in 300 people have Lynch syndrome.
 Yep, you read that right, _1 in 300_!

-That's a pretty startling (and completely unacceptable) statistic for a condition that get little public awareness!
+That's a pretty startling (and completely unacceptable) statistic for a condition that gets such little public awareness!

 ## So, why start Previvor Tales?